Practice Areas

 Trafficking Marijuana

-Offering to sell, ship, transport, or deliver marijuana is illegal, regardless of its intended use.
+The selling, shipping, or delivering of unregulated marijuana is illegal despite it being legal for recreational use in Ohio.
 However, to convict you, the prosecution must prove you knowingly possessed marijuana with the intention to sell.

 Illegal Cultivation & Growing of Marijuana